|HOME||A BIT ABOUT BUGS||GALLERY||SYSTEMATIC LISTS||RECORDING BUGS||CONTACT US||LINKS|

 A large shieldbug with a dark wing membrane and reddish antennae (4th and 5th segments).
 Adults are bright green in the spring and summer, but finely punctured with dark marks.
 They become a darker bronze-brown prior to winter hibernation.

-There is one generation per year; the nymphs feed on many deciduous trees and shrubs, particularly hazel, and can be found from June to October.
+There is one generation per year; the nymphs feed on many deciduous trees and shrubs, and can be found from June to October.
 Later nymphs are often darker than those found earlier in the season.
 Newly-emerged adults may show a pale wing membrane, leading to possible confusion with Nezara viridula, a recent arrival in southern England.

 Adult: All year